recvfrom/clamav-faq/faq/faq-win32.md

 * Is Immunet free for commercial use?

 Yup, Immunet is free for commercial use.
 Use it wherever you want to, home, office, servers, education facilities, non-profits, etc, etc. In fact the more places you installed it and the more systems it’s running on, the better its community-based detection will perform.
+We do have a [commercial version](http://www.cisco.com/c/en/us/products/security/fireamp-endpoints/index.html) named "AMP for Endpoints" that does FAR more.
+If you are interested in deploying this in a commercial environment, we highly suggest checking that out.

 * Will Immunet send any sensitive data from my computer to the cloud?